I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Perhaps, the pen names and the sub-title are clues as to the seriousness with which we are supposed to take their work.

 Hill and Thornley were at school together and both had an interest in cults.

 In their book, they tell of their revelation in a bowling alley, which makes a change from a mountain top where these things usually start.

-There was a flash of light, which is much more standard with epiphanies, and time stood still.
+There was a flash of light, which is quite standard with epiphanies, and time stood still.
 At this point, a chimpanzee wandered into the bowling alley and asked Hill and Thornley why does Saturn’s moon Phoebe orbit the planet in a reverse direction?
 Similarly, the chimp wanted to know why men have nipples but do not produce milk.
 The curious ape moved on to the uncertainty principle of Werner Heisenberg.

 Then, the primate produced a scroll with an apple on one side and a pentagon on the other.
 Having completed his mission of revealing unpredictability and randomness, the chimpanzee exploded and the two men fell into unconsciousness.

 The Chimp’s Message

 When Hill and Thornley came to, the bowlers were busy knocking down pins as though nothing had happened.
-The two men realized the apparitions had been meant only for them and that they were a sign that they were to start a new religion.
+The two men realized the apparitions had been meant only for them and that they were a sign that they were destined to start a new religion.